ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-232.md

 Effective management of relationships with government agencies or authorities is critical for achieving organizational goals and ensuring compliance with regulations.
 Here are some tips on how to answer this question:

-1. Reflect on your experience: Before answering, reflect on your own experience with how effectively the team manages relationships with government agencies or authorities.
+1. **Reflect on your experience**: Before answering, reflect on your own experience with how effectively the team manages relationships with government agencies or authorities.
 Consider whether there are clear lines of communication, whether the team understands regulatory requirements and expectations, and whether there is a culture of transparency and honesty in dealings with government entities.

-2. Identify any challenges: Identify any challenges or issues with managing relationships with government agencies or authorities.
+2. **Identify any challenges**: Identify any challenges or issues with managing relationships with government agencies or authorities.
 These may include a lack of clarity around regulatory requirements or expectations, misunderstandings or miscommunications with government entities, or a perception that certain team members are excluded from relationship management efforts.

-3. Propose improvements: Based on your evaluation, propose improvements to address any challenges or issues with managing relationships with government agencies or authorities.
+3. **Propose improvements**: Based on your evaluation, propose improvements to address any challenges or issues with managing relationships with government agencies or authorities.
 These may include providing training or support to help team members navigate regulatory requirements and expectations, establishing clearer guidelines or policies around relationship management with government entities, or adjusting team structures to better support relationship management efforts.

-4. Seek feedback: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with managing relationships with government agencies or authorities.
+4. **Seek feedback**: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with managing relationships with government agencies or authorities.

 Sample Answers
 --------------